DESI DR1 Ly{\alpha} 1D power spectrum: The Fast Fourier Transform estimator measurement: Introduction

 Thanks to the redshift effect, the absorption features measured at different but closeby wavelengths probe separate, closeby, IGM regions: for example, at $z=2.4$, absorptions seen at $2$ \AA~separation are sourced on average by clouds of IGM separated by $\sim 1.5\,h^{-1}$~Mpc.
 This property makes the \lya~forest a unique probe to study the matter density field on small cosmological scales at $z > 2$~\cite{gunn_density_1965,lynds_absorption-line_1971,meiksin_physics_2009,mcquinn_evolution_2016}.

 Many summary statistics based on \lya~measurements have been used to infer properties of the IGM and the underlying matter field (e.g.~\cite{Meiksin:2000ug,delaCruz:2024cai,Lee:2014kda}).
 Here, we focus on $\pk$, the one-dimensional power spectrum of the fluctuations of the \lya~transmission field along lines-of-sight.
 The \lya~transmitted flux fraction $F(\lambda)$ is the relative IGM \lya~absorption as a function of wavelength in the observer's frame, i.e., the ratio of the measured flux to the background source's intrinsic flux, in the absence of any contaminants such as absorptions by metals or instrumental effects.
 The corresponding flux contrast is $\delta_F = F/\bar{F}(\lambda)-1$, and $\pk$ is the one-dimensional power spectrum of the \lya~forest signal in $\delta_F$.
 As a decisive advantage, $\pk$ is quite directly connected to the linear matter power spectrum at redshift $z>2$ and near-Mpc scales (e.g.~\cite{Croft:1997jf,SDSS:2004aee}).
+More particularly, the \lya~forest one-dimensional power spectrum is among the few cosmological observables that allow to probe such highly nonlinear scales.
+Hence, it offers a unique window to constrain models that impact small cosmological scales.
 As a consequence, $\pk$ measurements has been used to test several cosmological scenarios, such as a running of the primordial matter power spectrum, the effect of the sum of neutrino masses~\cite{Croft:1999mm,seljak_cosmological_2006,palanque-delabrouille_neutrino_2015,yeche_constraints_2017,palanque-delabrouille_hints_2020}, and several dark matter models such as warm \cite{viel_constraining_2005,viel_how_2008,viel_warm_2013,baur_lyman-alpha_2016,yeche_constraints_2017,baur_constraints_2017,palanque-delabrouille_hints_2020}, fuzzy~\cite{irsic_first_2017,armengaud_constraining_2017}, or interacting dark matter~\cite{Hooper2022}, or primordial black holes~\cite{Murgia2019}.